Latest updates

 Investigations confirmed that the fire training area and fire station area are the largest sources of PFAS leaving the base.

 Both of these source areas have been remediated using a process called soil stabilisation.
 Soil stabilisation involves digging the contaminated soil out of the source area and treating it with activated carbon to bind the PFAS.
 This reduces its ability to wash out into stormwater and groundwater.
-The treated soil is then placed back to the area and covered with a clean layer of topsoil and grass to prevent erosion and minimise exposure to rainwater.
+The treated soil is then placed back in the area and covered with a clean layer of topsoil and grass to prevent erosion and minimise exposure to rainwater.

 Groundwater remediation